Questions to ask, Myths, and Tips

 11. Is the water temperature setting for the water to run through the pipes too high?

 So, let me answer your question.
-Yes and no. Yes it should be cheaper on a year-to-year comparison if the AWHP was sized and installed properly.
-I will warn you though, there may be a month or two where the cost may be higher, but most months will be lower.
-The average cost per year will be lower.
+Yes and no. Yes, it should be cheaper on a year-to-year comparison if the AWHP was sized and installed properly.
+I will warn you, though, that there may be a month or two where the cost is higher, but most months will be lower.
+The average annual cost will be lower.

 Will I have to add insulation to my home?

-It is possible depending on the heat loss calculation and heating curves of the appliance.
-You could use a larger appliance, but the appliance price and the operation cost will be higher.
-It usually is a good idea even if it really would work as is.
-It really doesn't matter how you heat your home adding insulation and tightening up your home will reduce your heating costs.
+It is possible, depending on the heat-loss calculation and the appliance's heating curves.
+You could use a larger appliance, but the price and operating costs will be higher.
+It's usually a good idea, even if it would work as is.
+Regardless of how you heat your home, adding insulation and sealing air leaks will reduce your heating costs.

 Should I remove my old cast iron radiators and install some other type of radiation?

-No, cast iron radiation is good at operating at low water temperatures.
-The supply water temperature will have to be calculated using square foot of radiation and the room-by-room Manual-J heat loss calculation.
+No, cast-iron radiators are good at operating at low water temperatures.
+The supply water temperature must be calculated based on the square footage of radiation and the room-by-room Manual-J heat-loss calculation.

-While cast iron radiation is exceptionally good for an AWHP application, radiant floor in a lightweight pour is best.
+While cast-iron radiation is ideal for an AWHP application, a radiant floor in a lightweight pour is the best option.

 Is the heating response time the same as my gas or oil boiler?

-No, AWHP works on much cooler water temperature so the heat up time is slower.
-You will learn at times on warmer days in the fall and spring it might be best to turn the thermostat down two or three degrees instead of off.
-Using Outdoor reset will aid in keeping a lower supply water temperature and will help with this problem.
-As the outdoor temperature gets warmer the supply water temperature goes down.
-As the outdoor temperature cools off the supply water temperature goes up.
+No, AWHP works on much cooler water temperatures, so the heat-up time is slower.
+You will learn that, on warmer days in the fall and spring, it may be best to turn the thermostat down two or three degrees instead of completely off.
+Using an Outdoor reset will help maintain a lower water supply temperature, addressing this issue.
+As the outdoor temperature rises, the supply water temperature decreases.
+As outdoor temperatures cool, the supply water temperature increases.

-Yes, most heat pumps will work to 0f or less.
-As I stated before you may require back up heat to raise the supply water temperature from what the heat pump will produce to the supply water temperature required.
-Remember the colder it gets outside the higher the supply water temperature will be needed.
+Yes, most heat pumps will work down to 0°F or lower.
+As I stated earlier, you may need backup heat to raise the supply water temperature from the heat pump's output to the required supply water temperature.
+Remember, the colder it gets outside, the higher the required water temperature will be.

-I have a hot water heating system and a separate ducted air condition system, if my A/C fails can the AWHP do cooling in my house?
+I have a hot water heating system and a separate ducted air conditioning system.
+If my A/C fails, can the AWHP do cooling in my house?

 I have two a/c units.
-One for the upstairs and one for the basement and first floor.
+One for the upstairs, one for the basement, and one for the first floor.
 Can the AWHP do both?